Anyone for tennis?: Usage

 The phrase continued to drift through media in the 20th century and, to a diminished extent, into the 21st, often at random or just because tennis generally is the subject, rather than specifically to invoke or mock vapid toffs.
 It appears in the lyric of the "Beautiful Girl Montage" in the classic 1952 musical movie Singin' in the Rain, in the Daffy Duck cartoons Rabbit Fire, Drip-Along Daffy and The Ducksters (1950–1951), and in the lyric and title of the 1968 song "Anyone for Tennis" by the British rock band Cream, which was the theme song of the film The Savage Seven.
 William Holden's shallow rich playboy character jokes "tennis, anyone?" when flirting with Joan Vohs's in the 1954 film Sabrina (in which Bogart plays another character).
 The television series Anyone for Tennyson?
 (1976–1978) riffs on the name, as does the 1981 stage play Anyone for Denis?
 "Anyone for Tennis" is the title of the B-side instrumental for Men at Work's 1981 single Who Can It Be Now?.

 The phrase also occurs in Monty Python's spoof sketch Sam Peckinpah's "Salad Days".
 Chris de Burgh uses this phrase in the beginning of "Patricia the Stripper".
 In the Seinfeld episode The Comeback, Jerry recites an exaggerated 'Tennis anyone?' to gain the attention of the lady in a sports shop.
 And musical comedian Victor Borges' inflationary language routine, in which he added one to any number or phonetic equivalent (e.g. "wonderful" become "twoderfil"), inflated the phrase to "anytwo five elevennis".

-In the first part of the The Stones of Blood episode of the 16th season of Dr Who (the Fourth Doctor, played by Tom Baker), broadcast on 28 October 1978, the Doctor says “Any one for tennis?” to which Romana I, unaware of human sports, asks “Tennis?,” and the Doctor explains “yes, it's an English expression.
-It means, is anyone coming outdoors to get soaked?”.
+In the first part of The Stones of Blood episode of the 16th season of Dr Who (the Fourth Doctor, played by Tom Baker), broadcast on 28 October 1978, the Doctor says “Any one for tennis?” to which Romana I, unaware of human sports, asks “Tennis?,” and the Doctor explains “Yes, it's an English expression.
+It means, is anyone coming outdoors to get soaked?”

+In the final episode of Wallace & Gromit’s Cracking Contraptions, Wallace utters the phrase “Anyone for tennis, perchance?” after being outsmarted by Gromit in their previous game of mechanically assisted football.